jsalinasf/cheat_sheets/linuxCommands.md

 	ps

 Extended information about all of the running proccesses including those from other users
-Where "a" displays all runnging process from all users
+* a displays all runnging process from all users
-Where "u" displays extended information about the processes Where "x" displays list processes that dont have a TTY associated (These are system daemons) and will shoy a "?" under the TTY column
+* u displays extended information about the processes
+* x displays list processes that dont have a TTY associated (These are system daemons) and will shoy a "?" under the TTY column

 	ps aux